 Tērā hoki a Hiwaiteraki hai awhero o kā wawata.
 Horahia nuitia mai kā hua tuawhiti mātinitini o te tau.

 For centuries, people across the world have observed the rising and setting of stars as indicators of seasonal change and prosperity.
 In Aotearoa New Zealand, the reappearance of the constellations Matariki (Pleiades) and Tautoru (Orion), and the stars Puaka (Rigel) and Takurua (Sirius), represents this transformation.

 The reappearance of Puaka and Matariki marks a change in season and signals a time for reflection and to celebrate those who have died.
-Māori New Year is typically celebrated at the first new moon after the reappearance of Matariki and Puaka, which this year will be on Saturday 24 June.
+In recent times, Māori New Year has typically been celebrated at the first new moon after the reappearance of Matariki and Puaka, which this year was on Saturday 24 June.

-In 2017, we will hold our festival from Saturday 17 June to Friday 23 June.
+In 2017, we held our festival from Saturday 17 June to Friday 23 June.

 For more information, please email firstname.lastname@example.org.